 Recent progress in our understanding of Malassezia fungi is helping to unlock the secrets of their role in human health and disease.

-A recent review by A*STAR researchers highlights the need to better understand the role of the skin microbiota in acne development.
+A review by A*STAR researchers highlights the need to better understand the role of the skin microbiota in acne development.

 A carefully defined balance of biomolecular signals stimulates healing by setting skin cells into motion